vivian00908/curly-waffle/README.md

-This is our final report for course Text Mining 2020
+This is our prototype and final code for course Text Mining 2020